harishbsrinivas/AWSSAA-C02/README.md

 * Provide implementation guidance based on best practices to an organization throughout the lifecycle of a project.

-The exam contains
-the examination sores are reported as a score from 100-1,000, with a minimum passing score of 720.
+The examination scores are reported as a score from 100-1,000, with a minimum passing score of 720.
 Your score shows how you performed on the examination as a whole and whether or not you passed.

 # Exam Blueprint